se-edu/learningresources/contents/staticAnalysis/FindBugs.md

 ## Overview

 FindBugs is a static analysis tool to find "bugs" in **Java** programme.
 It looks for "bug patterns" in the code and signals possible violations.
 Potential errors are classified in four ranks:
-1. scariest,
+1. scariest
-1. scary,
+1. scary
-1. troubling,
+1. troubling
-1. of concern.
+1. of concern

-This is a hint to the developer about their possible impact or severity For example, the bug "null pointer dereference" has the pattern — A programme declares a non-nullable variable but assigns `null` to the variable somewhere and uses it later.
+This is a hint to the developer about their possible impact or severity.
+For example, the bug "null pointer dereference" has the pattern — A programme declares a non-nullable variable but assigns `null` to the variable somewhere and uses it later.

 ## Features

-The "bug patterns" can be divided into nine groups: Bad practice, Correctness, Experimental, Internationalization, Malicious code vulnerability, Multithreaded correctness, Performance, Security and Dodgy code.
+The "bug patterns" can be divided into nine groups:
+1. Bad practice
+1. Correctness
+1. Experimental
+1. Internationalization
+1. Malicious code vulnerability
+1. Multithreaded correctness
+1. Performance
+1. Security
+1. Dodgy code

 [A comprehensive list](http://findbugs.sourceforge.net/bugDescriptions.html) of bugs is provided to explain the meaning of each bug.

 FindBugs analyses bytecode in compiled Java `.class` file and checks multiple files at the same time.
-These features overcome some limitations in [CheckStyle](checkStyle.md) and [PMD](PMD.md) (The two tools can only check files one by one and analyse Java source code).
-Therefore, FindBugs can spot some errors that CheckStyle and PMD cannot find.
+This is unlike [CheckStyle](checkStyle.md) or [PMD](PMD.md) which can only check files one by one and analyse Java source code, allowing FindBugs to spot errors that would have been missed by CheckStyle and PMD.
 For example, one of the bug patterns in FindBugs is `RCN: Redundant nullcheck of value known to be non-null`.
 FindBugs will analyse all the assignments to a particular variable in the code base and then check whether the `nullcheck` for the variable is redundant or not.

 ## Examples of Bugs that can be found using FindBugs